 New Restrictions and Classroom Seating Arrangements

 The COVID-19 pandemic effectively put our nation (and most of the world) at a standstill.
-As schools, libraries, and colleges plan to reopen for 2021 with a new variant to deal with, it is important to think about the seating arrangements in shared spaces.
+As schools, libraries, and colleges plan to reopen with new variants to deal with, it is important to think about the seating arrangements in shared spaces.

 With added social distancing restrictions, discussions in classroom spaces could become more difficult.
 Let’s explore a variety of seating arrangements that could help keep the conversation flowing, even from a distance.